 Always use Ketesse exactly as your doctor has told you.
-You should check with your doctor if you are not sure.
+You should check with your doctor if you are not sure

 The dose of Ketesse that you need depends on the type, severity and duration of your pain.
-Your doctor will tell you how many sachets you must take daily, and for how long.
+Your doctor will tell you how many tablets you must take daily, and for how long.

-The recommended dosage is generally 1 sachet (25 mg of dexketoprofen) every 8 hours, with no more than 3 sachets daily (75 mg).
+The recommended dosage is generally 1 tablet (25 mg) every 8 hours, with no more than 3 tablets daily (75 mg).

-If you are elderly, or if you suffer from kidney or liver problems, you should start treatment with a total daily dose of no more than 2 sachets (50 mg).
+If you are elderly, or if you suffer from kidney or liver problems, you should start treatment with a total daily dose of no more than 2 tablets (50 mg).

-In elderly patients this initial dose can later be increased to that generally recommended (75 mg of dexketoprofen) if Ketesse has been well tolerated.
+In elderly patients this initial dose can later be increased to that generally recommended (75 mg) if Ketesse has been well tolerated.

-If your pain is intense and you need quicker relief, take the sachets on an empty stomach (at least 15 minutes before food) because they will be more easily absorbed (see section 2 "Taking Ketesse with food and drink").
+If your pain is intense and you need quicker relief, take the tablets on an empty stomach (at least 30 minutes before food) because they will be more easily absorbed (see section 2 "Taking Ketesse with food and drink").